 Traditional cheeses include Fiore Sardo (a sheep cheese that is a favorite of TFD!) pecorino sardo, pecorino romano, casizolu, ricotta and the almost vanished and infamous casu marzu (infamous for containing live maggots that ripen the cheese).

 Fregula (also fregola) is a unique type of pasta from Sardinia.
 It is similar to North African Berkoukes and Israeli couscous.
 Fregula comes in varying sizes, but typically consists of semolina dough that has been rolled into balls 2–3 mm in diameter and toasted in an oven.

 A typical preparation of fregula is to simmer it in a soup with clams, the recipe of which follows.
-My version is resolutely traditional with 3 optional ingredients – the first is Mirto, a unique liqueur from Sardinia flavored with myrtle berries.
+My version is resolutely traditional with 3 optional ingredients – the first is Mirto, a unique liqueur from Sardinia flavored with myrtle berries – buy it here.
 The second and third are floating toasts on the soup liberally covered with toasted Fiore Sardo cheese.
 Feel free to omit these three items if you prefer the traditional version of this delicious soup, Citizens!

 Battle on – The Generalissimo

 Citizens, please note that I can no longer afford to absorb the nearly $1000 per month it costs to keep the site running smoothly, including marketing expenses, etc. There is, however, a solution that benefits us all – one that will help to avoid the only other alternative, which is to add obnoxious ads throughout the site.